Last Updated on June 19, 2022 by Quantified Trading

 - Most quant traders fail

-Below are some excerpts from the book that gives some insight into their thinking and strategies:
+Below are some excerpts, takeaways, and lessons from the book that gives some insight into the Medallion Fund’s trading strategies (and Renaissance Technologies):

 By then, Simons had spent twelve full years searching for a successful investing formula.
 Early on, he traded like others, relying on intuition and instinct, but the ups and downs left Simons sick to his stomach.
 (Page 2)